Webhooks on Legalesign

 What are webhooks

-Webhooks are your URLs where Legalesign will send status updates.
-Use webhooks and avoid polling.
+Webhooks are your URLs where Legalesign will send real-time status updates.
+You can create your own URL webhooks or generate them within your preferrered automation system.

 Types of webhook